kiseraidan/COMP-1210/README.md

-# COMP1210
+# COMP-1210
- Repository of all Projects completed in my COMP1210 class.
+Fundamentals of Computing I
+* A collection of assignments and code from my COMP-1210 Fundamentals of Computing I class at Auburn University.